How to Elope in Yosemite National Park (2026 Guide)

 AutoCamp Yosemite

-AutoCamp Yosemite is a fairly new addition to the Yosemite lodging options but a notable one nonetheless.
-This spot has sites all across the United States, fusing luxury and camping to create an elevated community-based stay for adventurers from all over.
+AutoCamp Yosemite has sites all across the United States, fusing luxury and camping to create an elevated community-based stay for adventurers from all over.
 They have suites, cabin suites, basecamps, luxury tents, and airstreams… the options are endless!
 If you and your partner want to go camping after your elopement but with a modern twist, AutoCamp Yosemite is the place to be.

 Tenaya Lodge

-Tenaya Lodge is about an hour outside of Yosemite, but the experience is oh-so-worth it.
+Tenaya Lodge is about an hour outside of Yosemite, but the experience is so worth it.
 You’re nestled among the majestic pines of the Sierra Nevada Mountains, with amenities such as restaurants, spa services, indoor and outdoor pools, and millions of acres to explore on your doorstep.
-They offer rooms, suites, cottages, and even 2-bedroom explorer cabins!

 Nearby Airbnbs